Thirteenth Doctor Era

-- Aliens Speaking English: Introduced without contact with the Doctor, and thus the TARDIS' telepathic translation circuitry, Tim Shaw is nevertheless fluent in English.
+- Aliens Speaking English: Introduced without contact with the Doctor, and thus the TARDIS' telepathic translation circuitry, Tzim-Sha is nevertheless fluent in English.
 Presumably due to his species visiting Earth before.

 - Amnesiac Hero: Even more than Twelve, regeneration puts some weird gaps in Thirteen's memory.
-She doesn't know the name for a tongue, and is under the impression that she's looking for a doctor initially.
-She also doesn't realise that she is a woman until told so, nor does she remember her name until the climax.
+She doesn't know the name for her tongue, and is under the impression that she's looking for a doctor initially.
+She also doesn't realise that she is a woman until told so by Yaz, nor does she remember her name until the climax.

-- And I Must Scream: Tim Shaw describes the process used to preserve his hunting trophies, which involves trapping them in a state somewhere between life and death.
+- And I Must Scream: Tzim-Sha describes the process used to preserve his hunting trophies, which involves trapping them in a state somewhere between life and death.

-- Arbitrary Scepticism: Graham (briefly) insists that there's no such thing as aliens, earning an incredulous look from the Doctor.
-One wonders where he's been for the past few years.
+- Arbitrary Scepticism: Graham initially insists that there's no such thing as aliens, earning an incredulous look from the Doctor.

 - Art Imitates Art: The Stenza travel pod is visually reminiscent of the distinctive "Nancy style" of art nouveau glassware.

 - Bait-and-Switch: The episode opens with Ryan talking about the greatest woman he's ever known.
 We assume this is the Doctor, but the end of the episode reveals that he's talking about his grandmother, who died during the events of the episode.

-- Battle in the Rain: Downplayed as there's only light rain and heavy winds (shown by the spinning anemometer as Karl climbs onto the roof of his crane cabin), but it doesn't make climbing or jumping from the crane any easier.
+- Battle in the Rain: Downplayed, as there's only light rain and heavy winds, but it doesn't make climbing or jumping from the cranes any easier.

-- Battle Trophy: Tim Shaw collects a tooth from each being he kills as a trophy, and implants them into his face.
+- Battle Trophy: Tzim-Sha collects a tooth from each being he kills as a trophy, and implants them into his face, as is the cultural norm for the Stenza.

-- Bavarian Fire Drill: Grace and Graham grab a couple of reflective vests and act like supervisors to get the rest of the construction crew (except Karl) off the worksite.
+- Bavarian Fire Drill: Grace and Graham grab a couple of reflective vests and act like supervisors to get the rest of the construction crew off the worksite.